zyosqq/_ZyosTrails/Documentation/README.md

   → A version history showing what has been built so far and what’s next.

 - **[Design_Docs/](Design_Docs/)**
-  → Detailed design notes for gameplay, UI and level ideas.
+  → Design notes for gameplay, UI and level ideas.